github/developer.github.com/content/guides/getting-started.md

 A big part of being a good API citizen is respecting rate limits and caching information that does not change.
 The API supports [conditional requests][conditional-requests] and helps you do the right thing.
-Consider the first call we made to get @defunkt's profile:
+Consider the first call we made to get defunkt's profile:

     curl -i https://api.github.com/users/defunkt